 If you have a buy-to-let mortgage, some lenders will ask you to get landlords insurance specifically.

-There's also lots of optional extras you can tailor your policy with to make sure it meets your needs, like loss of rent cover or liability cover.
+There's also lots of optional extras you can tailor your policy with to make sure it meets your needs, like loss of rent cover or home emergency cover for landlords.

 Make sure you shop around and compare quotes to get the best price.